Writing Our Own Future

 "Why did you never tell me?"
 I ask, still in disbelief.

 "As I mentioned, I didn't find out until after I left.
 Remember those headaches I kept having?
-Well, apparently being pregnant for a peredhil is different.
+Well, apparently being pregnant for a Peredhel is different.
 Instead of random cravings, it was headaches.
 Ellie suspected something but she wasn't sure so she kept giving me those herbal teas meant for pregnant women.
 It also caused my random mood swings and outbursts.
-I also found out that pregnancy for Elves is longer than 9 months, which would have been nice to know beforehand," she rolls her eyes at the long process.
+I also found out pregnancy for Elves is longer than nine months, which would have been nice to know beforehand," she rolls her eyes at the long process.
 "When I found out I was having twins, Ellie and Aromin didn't want me working or do anything strenuous so they were both kind enough to help me throughout my pregnancy.
 Aromin also took me to an Elven doctor who delivered them.
 That's why I decided to take classes online instead to avoid people prying why I was pregnant for so long."

 "Did my father know about this?"